 The total actual expenditures were under the final budget in several categories.
-Salaries and benefits were under budget by approximately \$407,000, as labor costs were lower due to the pandemic slowdown.
-Library materials spending was under budget by approximately \$196,000, as the pandemic slowed purchasing and distribution processes.
-All other expenditures were under budget by approximately \$1,343,000 as all operational spending was substantially lower in 2020.
-The final expenditure budget also included approximately \$500,000 of budgeted capital projects which were delayed or tabled due to the pandemic.
+Salaries and benefits were under budget by approximately \$696,596, as labor costs were lower, primarily from attrition, due to the pandemic slowdown.
+Library materials spending was under budget by approximately \$200,000, as the pandemic slowed purchasing and distribution processes.
+All other expenditures were under budget by approximately \$1,267,000 as all operational spending for supplies, maintenance and utilities, technology, and capital projects was substantially lower than planned in 2021.

 The original budget was amended during the current year to account for various changes.
-These included adjustments to roll forward unspent 2019 project funding, additional funding for supplemental pension contributions, and finally to adjust various smaller revenue and expenditure accounts to reflect anticipated changes throughout the year.
+These included adjustments to roll forward unspent 2020 project funding, reflect distributions received from the Universal Service Fund and the Emergency Connectivity Fund (ECF) grant, and finally to adjust various smaller revenue and expenditure accounts to reflect anticipated changes throughout the year.
+Any increase to expenditures was offset by a corresponding increase in revenues and overall, had no net impact on the library's budget.